Bakugan Battle Brawlers: Bakugan: Mechtanium Surge

 In September 2010, Nelvana Entertainment announced a fourth and final season to the Bakugan series titled Bakugan Battle Brawlers: Mechtanium Surge (爆丸 バトルブローラーズ メクタニウムサージ, Bakugan Batoru Burōrāzu Mekutaniumu Sāji), which launched on February 13, 2011, in Canada and in United States on March 5, 2011.
 It was originally set for 26 episodes but was later extended to 46.
 While Mechtanium Surge was produced for North American audiences and was never aired in Japan, a localized version aired in Taiwan and Hong Kong, using a modified version of the New Vestroia credit animations and songs.

 Baku Tech!
 Bakugan & Bakugan Gachi

 In September 2010, Japanese children's anthology magazine CoroCoro Comic began serializing a Bakugan manga by Shingo Maki titled Baku Tech!
-Bakugan (爆ＴＥＣＨ！爆丸, Bakuteku!
+Bakugan (爆TECH！爆丸, Bakuteku!
 Bakugan).
 The series starred a new cast of characters not related to the anime series.
 As of August 2011, three volumes have been collected.
 The anime adaptation of Baku Tech!
 Bakugan was animated by Shogakukan Music & Digital Entertainment and began aired on TV Tokyo from April 7, 2012, to March 30, 2013, as a segment on the show Oha Coro.
 It was followed by a second season called Baku Tech!
-Bakugan Gachi which aired from April 6, 2013, to December 28, 2013 on TV Tokyo.
+Bakugan Gachi, which aired from April 6, 2013, to December 28, 2013 on TV Tokyo.

 Bakugan: Battle Planet

-In late 2018, a reboot of the brand was launched in North America.
+In late 2018, a reboot of the initial anime series was launched in North America.

 Bakugan

-In late 2023, a reboot of the brand was launched in North America.
+In late 2023, a second reboot was launched in North America, although it lasted for only one season.